schubergphilis/terraform-aws-mcaf-landing-zone/README.md

 If you would like to authorize other accounts to aggregate AWS Config data, the account IDs and regions can also be passed via the variable `aws_config` using the attributes `aggregator_account_ids` and `aggregator_regions` respectively.

-NOTE: The `audit` account will be automatically authorized to aggregate AWS Config data from the other 2 core acccounts in the following regions: `eu-central-1` and `eu-west-1`.
+NOTE: This module already authorizes the `audit` account to aggregate Config data from all other accounts in the organization, so there is no need to specify the `audit` account ID in the `aggregator_account_ids` list.

 Example: